Get your drawers organized with the easy DIY project. Create custom wooden drawer organizers so that everything has a place.

 This is kind of a slow process, but it is worth it to make sure all of your pieces fit perfectly, just like custom drawer organizers would.

-Once we had all of the pieces cut out, we brought everything into the kitchen and dry-fit them into the drawer.
+Once we had all of the pieces cut out, we brought everything into the kitchen for assembly.

 Here is the dry-fit layout of the silverware drawer.